What does a 250-year-old educator have to do with modern security awareness programs? Eva Willnecker, Senior Consultant at usd AG, told us.

 EW: Those in charge of designing an awareness program have to reconcile quite a few requirements: From compliance requirements to stakeholder requirements to employee needs.
 For a good start, it’s therefore particularly important to analyze exactly what an organization actually needs and how an awareness program fits into the corporate strategy and the entire culture.
 Without these points of reference, you more or less have to take a stab in the dark and, in the worst case, do more harm than good.

-What role do web-based trainings play in an Awareness Program?
+What role do web-based trainings play?

 EW: Above all, WBTs are a practical way to train employees without having to spend a lot of time and money.
 When we designed our usd Security Awareness training platform and its trainings, we also made sure that we would be providing our clients with pragmatic support and helping them satisfy compliance requirements.
 However, a WBT alone does not make an awareness program.
 Such trainings should only ever be an addition to other measures.